enso-org/enso/docs/runtime/ir-caching.md

 That way the same version of Enso will recognize its `.ir` files.
 Different versions of Enso will realize that the files aren't in suitable form.

+Every `Persistance` class has a unique identifier.
+In order to keep definitions consistent one should not attempt to use smaller `id`s than previously assigned.
+One should also not delete any `Persistance` classes.

 ## Loading the IR

 Loading the IR is a multi-stage process that involves performing integrity